eaber155/PixelArtMarkerEunice/README.md

 ## Instructions

-To create a grid, enter the row height and the width and then hit submit.
+To create a grid, enter the height and the width and then hit submit.
 You'll see a grid below the words "Design Canvas".

 Click on a cell to add color to it and click again to remove color from it.